Frequently Asked Questions

 Q: What inspired you to write Glitzy Murder?

 A: This story’s been living in my head in pieces for a long time—bits of earlier novels that never quite clicked.
-I’ve always been drawn to detective stories that are more guilt vs. guilt than good vs. evil.
-I wanted to write something that felt fast and real, with a character who’s walking the edge but still holding onto some sense of justice.
+I’ve always been drawn to detective stories that are more guilt vs. evil than good vs. evil.
+I wanted to write something that felt fast and real, with a character that resembles Al Pacino from Serpico who’s walking the edge but still holding onto some sense of justice.
 Messy, flawed, human.

 Q: Who are your creative influences?

 A: Elmore Leonard, Richard Stark, Robert Parker—those stripped-down crime writers who waste zero time.
-Also filmmakers like Spike Lee, Scorsese, Tarantino, and screenwriter Walter Hill.
+Filmmakers like Spike Lee, Scorsese, and Tarantino, who explore hidden depths of characters and you really have no idea what they'll do next.
 I’m a big believer in Leonard’s rule: “Leave out the parts readers skip.”
 I try to keep things tight, sharp, and emotionally honest.

 Q: Why set the series in Las Vegas?

-Q: What can readers expect from the Prem Pilot series?
+Q: What can readers expect from your future work?